MicrosoftDocs/minecraft-creator/creator/Documents/RTXPBRTutorial.md

 First, you will need to create a Texture Set .JSON file that will load your new textures into the game.

 > [!NOTE]
-> This tutorial is a continuation of the [Physically-Based Texturing Guide](RTX_PBRTexturingGuide_Intro.md) and will assume that all setup steps have been completed as mentioned in the previous guide.
+> This tutorial is a continuation of the [Introduction to Physically Based Rendering](RTXPBRIntro.md) and will assume that all setup steps have been completed as mentioned in the previous guide.

 1. In your behavior pack, navigate to the `textures/blocks` folder.
 1. Create a file called `emerald_ore.texture_set.json` and add the following code to it.